kre64/kre64/README.md

 ### What's up nerds?

 I love to code, so much so that I ended up doing it as a full time job.
 Current obsession is with Next.js and React.
-Whenver I'm not coding I fiddle about with game design, music, and art.

 🏠 www.krecoding.com
 ✉️ hello@krecoding.com